Bungo Kaidō

 The Bungo Kaidō (豊後街道) was a route built during the Edo period in Japan.
 It started in Kumamoto, Higo Province (modern-day Kumamoto Prefecture), and stretched to Ōita, Bungo Province (modern-day Ōita Prefecture).
-There were six post stations along the route connecting to two cities.
+There were six post stations along the route connecting the two cities.

-The historical route is now traced by National Routes 57 and 442, as well as Kumamoto's Prefectural Route 110, 337 and 339.
+The historical route is now traced by National Routes 57 and 442, as well as Kumamoto's Prefectural Routes 110, 337 and 339.

 History

 The Bungo Kaidō was established in 1601 by Katō Kiyomasa, and was an important link between the castle town of Kumamoto and the Tsurusaki area of Bungo Province in the modern-day Ōita Prefecture.
 After Toyotomi Hideyoshi unified the nation and Kiyomasa entered Higo to rule the province, Katō traveled the route to the port of Tsurusaki.
 Then he reached Osaka through the Seto Inland Sea and headed to Edo by foot.
 Early in the Edo period, travel along the road mostly consisted of Kumamoto Domain heading towards Edo in order to take part in sankin-kōtai.